osm-merge/osm-merge/docs/mvum.md

 were recording a track.

 ### Bad Reference Numbers

+Every national foreset has it's own schema for reference numbers.
+There is some similarity between them all, but sometimes it's hard to tell the difference between a bad reference number, and a local numbering scheme.
+Having stared at much data, my guess is sometimes a prefix represents something like a trail vs a road.
+As I work my way through each forest, I'll try to document what appears to be a local numbering scheme.

 In some areas the MVUM and RoadCore data has extract numerals prefixed to the actual reference number.
 These are all usually in the same